johnmatula/2025/README.md

 ## Project structure

-I take a cascading approach to this site, just like CSS and Eleventy do by default.
+I take a cascading approach to this site, like CSS and Eleventy.
 The project structure reflects this:

 * **assets** — images, media, downloadable files
 * **content** — documents of text that include references to assets